bytedance/videx/doc/debug_guide.md

 ## 1. Preparation

-Please following the instructions in **Section1 Preparation** in the [installation guide](https://github.com/bytedance/videx/blob/main/doc/installation.md).
+Please follow the instructions in **Section 1 Preparation** in the [installation guide](https://github.com/bytedance/videx/blob/main/doc/installation.md).

 ## 2. Build and Start the Debug Container